What Are the Effects of Sleeping With Your Dog in Bed?

-2. Changes in sleep quality
+2. Changes in sleep quality.

 A dog on the bed may have an impact on the quality of your sleep.
 A few studies have looked at how having a dog on the bed affects human sleep, with mixed results.
-A recent study investigated sleep efficiency (the percentage of time spent in bed actually sleeping) with a dog on the bed and with a dog in the room but not on the bed; the test group was made up of healthy, middle-aged women.
+A 2017 studyopens in a new tab investigated sleep efficiency (the percentage of time spent in bed actually sleeping) with a dog on the bed and with a dog in the room but not on the bed; the test group was made up of healthy, middle-aged women.
 The results?
 “On the bed” had a sleep-efficiency score of 80 percent, while “in the room” clocked in at 83 percent.
 That’s a small difference, and both figures are considered satisfactory by sleep experts.

-In another study, more than 40 percent of people who sleep with their dogs reported that their dog did not disrupt their sleep; some said they even improved it.
+In another studyopens in a new tab, more than 40 percent of people who sleep with their dogs reported that their dog did not disrupt their sleep; some said they even improved it.
 Warmth, contentment and relaxation were cited as sources of these positive co-sleeping evaluations.
 In the absence of a partner — either because they were single or their partner was away from home — many people said that having their dog on the bed with them gave them a wonderful sense of companionship.
 Only 20 percent of participants reported that their dogs disrupted their sleep.

 Sleep can affect dogs’ learning and memory.

-In a Hungarian study, researchers taught dogs to respond to the cues “sit” and “lie down” in English, which—because they were trained in a different language—were new to them.
+In aHungarian studyopens in a new tab, researchers taught dogs to respond to the cues “sit” and “lie down” in English, which—because they were trained in a different language—were new to them.
 After their training session, the dogs napped, and researchers found that during these naps, the dogs exhibited the same sleep-wave patterns associated with sleep-dependent memory consolidation in other species.